Life Cycle of a Bee Worksheet (8 free printables)

 Place the honey bee life cycle image with the quarter cut out on top of the other image and add a brass fastener to the middle.

-Other free life cycle worksheets
+Download the free printable bee life cycle worksheets